evkx/evkx.github.io/content/models/ford/mustang_mach-e/Mustang_Mach-E_Standard_Range_AWD/_index.md

 The [WLTP range](../../../../guides/understandingrange/wltp/) is 400 km (249 mi).
 The consumption is 17.5kWh/100km for the WLTP standard test.
 For more details about the range, see real-world data and range listing on this model’s [range and consumption](rangeandconsumption/) page.

 The vehicle supports fast DC charging with a maximum power of 150 kW.
 Charging from 0% to 100% takes approximately 117 minutes, while a more typical charging scenario from 10% to 80% takes 34 minutes with an average charging speed at 86 kW.
-If you assume you lose 5 minutes driving per charge stop in addition to the charge time, the optimum charge area is from 4% to 46%, resulting in an actual charge speed, including time loss, of 80kW.
-Each charge session would take 22 minutes and 3 seconds.
+Considering an additional 5 minutes for each charging stop due to driving interruptions, the optimal charging range is from 4% to 46%.
+This results in an effective charging speed, including time lost, of 80 kW, with each charging session taking about 22 minutes and 3 seconds..

 For the theoretical 1000km challenge, starting with a full battery and driving at 120km/h (75 mph), assuming optimal driving conditions and consumption of 24kWh/100km, 1000km will take 10 hours and 29 minutes.
 This trip will require six charge session(s) charging from 5% to 46%.
 The total time lost for charging up the battery will be 129 minutes.